IIIF/cookbook-recipes/recipe/0057-publishing-v2-and-v3/index.md

 `application/ld+json;profile="http://iiif.io/api/presentation/{VERSION}/context.json"`

 If successful, the server should respond with a value in the `Content-Type` header that mirrors the requested value.

-If the server is unable to respond as requested &#8212; for example, it does not support v3 manifests &#8212; then it may either choose to return its default response (a v2 manifest), or it may choose to return a `406 Not Acceptable` status code.
+If the server is unable to respond as requested &#8212; for example, it does not support the version requested &#8212; then it may either choose to return its default response (a manifest for a different IIIF Presentation version), or it may choose to return a `406 Not Acceptable` status code.
+Returning such an error implies support for Content Negotiation.

+Where possible, servers are encouraged to return by default the latest IIIF Presentation API version.
+Since the server may substitute a different version than the one requested if the requested one is not available, clients will need to check the version information in the returned manifest.
+Simultaneously, client software must account for the response indicating the server does not support Content Negotiation and is responding with the manifest available at the requested URL.
+Put another way, clients must consider multiple possibilities and inconsistent affordances when requesting IIIF manifests from a server.

 ## Restrictions